An Anime Otaku Guide and Itinerary For Tokyo

 This article is an example itinerary for an otaku visit, but there is lots in it for any visitor as there is a great deal of crossover if you're interested in contemporary culture, shrines, or history.

-If you found this article helpful, please leave a comment here or on social media to let me know.
-I get thousands of visits, but not much feedback.
+If you found this article helpful, please leave a comment here or on social media or check out my guidebook, Tokyo Intro.

 • A new Harry Potter Studio Tour (like the one in the UK) opens in the first half 0f 2023 and there is now a Harry Potter Cafe in the Akasaka Biz Tower.